stridecolossus/JOVE/docs/blog/part-3-cube/descriptor-sets.md

 }
 ```

-The _max_ member configures the maximum number of descriptors that can be allocated from the pool.
+The _max_ member configures the maximum number of descriptors that can be allocated from the pool (allowing the implementation to potentially optimise and pre-allocate the pool).

 We add the following method to allocate a number of sets from the pool: